elephantscale/es-training-new/microservices/slides/microservices-spring-boot.md

 ---

-## Reviewing BrownField’s PSS Implementation
+## Reviewing BrownField's PSS Implementation

  * Each microservice exposes a set of REST/JSON endpoints for accessing business capabilities